YegorChechurin/Commission/README.md

 composer test-cs - for php-cs-fixer checks <br/>
 composer test - for both phpunit and php-cs-fixer <br/>

-At the moment only phpunit tests pass.
-If you give me some more time, I will check the code syntax in order to fix the php-cs-fixer checks.
+Both phpunit and cs-fixer tests pass.

 It was fun doing your task, hope you like the solution I came up with :)